 Andreas Dresen was born in Gera, East Germany, in 1963.
 He initially worked as a sound engineer for the Schwerin Theater, before he studied directing at the Konrad Wolf Academy for Film and Television in Potsdam-Babelsberg.
 He began working as a screenwriter and director in 1992.
 His debut film, Stilles Land, took the 1993 Berlin Film Festival by storm.

 Roland Dressel was born in Meerane, Germany, in 1932.
 He trained as a photographer from 1953 to 1954.
 As of 1954, he worked at the East German DEFA Studio for Feature Films as a location photographer and assistant cameraman.
 After an additional apprenticeship, he became a director of photography in 1965.

 No biography currently available.

-Slatan Dudow was born in Zaribrod, Bulgaria, on January 30, 1903.
-Influenced by revolutionary ideas, Dudow moved to Berlin at nineteen.
-He abandoned his earlier plan to study architecture and instead studied theater with Max Herrmann from 1925 to 1926.
+Slatan Dudow was born in Tsaribrod, Bulgaria, on January 30, 1903.
+Influenced by revolutionary ideas, Dudow moved to Berlin at nineteen, abandoning his earlier plan to study architecture, and instead studied theater with Max Herrmann from 1925 to 1926.
+Dudow was also fascinated with film and became a film reviewer for a Bulgarian newspaper.
+He was on the set for the filming of Fritz Lang’s Metropolis.

 Fred Düren was born in Berlin on December 2, 1928.
 After WWII, he studied at the acting school of the Deutsches Theater from 1945 to 1947.
 In 1958, Düren joined the Deutsches Theater, after performing with the Berliner Ensemble.
 Düren is known for his exceptional interpretation of both classical and modern roles.